 “The only girls I respect is the twins but they’s each just as nice as the other.
 I cain’t chose one over the other.”
 He complained.
 He’d figure it out.
 John Boy had a harem of fag hags who believed it was très chic to have a gay French boyfriend.
 They even organized a Gay Parie Night.
 We were the only boys to show up.
 It didn’t bother them at all.
 They preened us with mascara mustaches and berets.
 We performed our ‘American in Paris’ act with a Cappella versions of ‘Singing in the Rain’ and ‘April in Paris.’
 John Boy convinced them to concentrate on raising money for a spring trip to Paris in 1977.
 They held a bake sale, but their croissants, eclairs, crepes and patisseries were not a big hit at the basketball game where they held the bake sale.
 John Boy, ‘Gator and I ate the leftovers.

 My ability to enjoy these normal activities was due to Dr. Kam’s zen-like therapy.
 Instead of putting me on a couch where I could wallow in my problems, he treated me like his gay pet.
 He showered me with love and approval, without going over the line.
 We hugged.
 He often massaged me during session, much like Jace had always done.
 He wasn’t very tall with a roly-poly body and almost bald head.
 I loved him and he knew it.
 There was no sexual tension but he used affection to get me to come around to dealing with my issues.
 He wanted to know everything about my boyfriends.
 My stories about Robby and the pot gang had him laughing uproariously.
 He listened seriously when I described the Samhein/Belladonna experience.
 He said that drugs can be an effective gateway to the imagination and unconscious.
 He acknowledged that his own Shinto animism conflicted with my spirit world of pure energy.
 My descriptions of the visions I had with the Guardian captivated him.
 My Devil vision scared him.
 His Catholicism came out at times.
 We bonded on our shared belief of a spirit world.
 The band’s exploits inspired him to take out his shamisen, a three-stringed lute that sounded eerie.
 He’d play and I’d make up lyrics to sing.
 He brought hiragana lyric sheets which he had translated.
 He taught me the rhythm, pronunciation and emphasis of these Japanese songs.
 When I could adequately accompany him on the lute, he was pleased to no end.
 He made up stories about how we were going to Japan and follow the annual Shikoku pilgrimage to Buddhist shrines together.
 I was totally seduced.
 I responded with my experiences, finally able to relate all the travails of my hitch-hiking with truckers.
 He called it the McDonald’s Tour of the Confederacy.
 John Boy became suspicious of our relationship until he came to several sessions.
-Dr. Kam welcomed his involvement, using his superior Japanese manners to seduce the boy.
+Dr. Kam welcomed his involvement, using his superior Japanese manners to enrapture the boy.
 John Boy was devastated when he learned how his blurting out my worst nightmare to everyone had relapsed me to the hospital.
 Dr. Kam told him that being young meant making mistakes and learning from them.
 John Boy wanted to do the Shikoku pilgrimage with us.
 After his less than pleasant European experience learning French in Geneva, he switched his travel bug to the Orient.
 He especially liked the idea of communal hot springs.
 He had Uncle Tam send us matching kimonos.
 Life couldn’t be more normal.

 The bowling team had over thirty members.
 Ames Lanes added us to their Tuesday night Mixed league.
 The adult bowlers took an interest in the team once they found out how much help we needed to improve our scores and to run the tournaments and individual competitions with near-by schools.
 A state-wide Iowa High School Championship Tournament was scheduled for late March.
 We had written up rules for competitions and guidelines for proper etiquette.
 Ames was the center for Iowa high school bowling.
 As a non-contact sport, it was the perfect opportunity for real co-ed teams where the guys counted on the girls to determine the outcomes of competitions.
 John Boy’s posse of fag hags filled in with boys who were unable to find their own female partners.
 A stickler for good manners, he trained the farm boys on how to act when first meeting their opponents.
 He insisted that the boy make a formal introduction of their partner to the other team, including shaking hands before and after the competition.
 Proper decorum included complimenting the opponents on strikes and spares as well as consoling them when there were splits or other difficult pick-ups.
 The best part was socializing at the Pizza Pit after the match.
 We all learned to be proper hosts.
 Mummy had trained him well.